Everyone has an opinion on how to treat tailgaters. But what’s the correct way to deal with them safely?

-And yet, according to road-safety charity Brake, more than 50 per cent of drivers admit to doing it.
+According to road-safety charity Brake, more than 50% of drivers admit to tailgating at some point.

 This prevalence of inconsiderate driving can’t be good for motorists’ morale.

 But tailgating is not only annoying, it can be highly dangerous too.

 With this in mind, we look at how to deal with tailgaters safely and sensibly.

 How you shake a tailgater depends on whether he or she is of the "passive" or "aggressive" variety.